prathushan/WP-Site-Inspector-Agent/README.md

 ---

-## 📤 One-Click CSV Export
+## 📤 One-Click xls Export

-Export everything with a click — clean `.csv` format.
+Export everything with a click — clean `.xls` format.

 Great for: